Georgette-Lumbe/test_me/README.md

 1. Access informations below:
     * The instructions before starting to play
     * The feedback after finishing to play
-    * Social platforms

-2. Ask for help
+    * A Share score option on Facebook

 The online quiz needs to facilitate the TestMe creator to:

 1. Maintain an online presence
 2. Get more players
-3. Receive questions from users in order to improve the quiz
+3. Get multiple users to react on the official TestME facebook account by sharing their score and discuss.

 ### Scope